mvpratt/piggybank/README.md

-# PiggyBank - Answers
+# PiggyBank

-In the previous examples, “balance” was a state variable, now let’s send real ether to our contract

 Make a PiggyBank.sol contract that accepts ether and only pays out when a savings goal is reached
 * Set savings goal in the constructor
 * Make a payable deposit() function
 * Make a withdrawal() function that pays out only once goal is reached